Home

 Over half of all cat litter sold is made from clay, which means it still is a popular alternative amongst cat owners.

 Non-clumping is the older of the two clay-based litters and is made from either diatomite or zeolite which are alumino-silicate minerals that are micro-porous and highly absorbent.
-It was developed around 1948, by Edward Lowe, whose company produced industrial absorbents.

 • Highly absorbent